 We expect that most of the natural gas that we are able to find (if any) will be transported through gas gathering systems and gas pipelines that are not owned by us.
 The Prospect is in fairly close proximity to gas pipelines suitable for carrying our production.
 Transportation capacity on gas gathering systems and pipelines is occasionally limited and at times unavailable due to repairs or improvements being made to the facilities or due to use by other gas shippers with priority transportation agreements or who own or control the relevant pipeline.
 If transportation space is restricted or is unavailable, our cash flow could be adversely affected.

 Sales prices for oil and gas production are negotiated based on factors normally considered in the industry, such as the reported trading prices for oil and gas on local or international commodity exchanges, distance from the well to the pipeline, well pressure, estimated reserves, commodity quality and prevailing supply conditions.
 Historically, crude oil and natural gas market prices have experienced high volatility, which is a result of ever changing perceptions throughout the industry centered on supply and demand.
 We cannot predict the occurrence of events that may affect oil and gas prices or the degree to which such prices will be affected.
 However, the oil or gas prices realized by us should be equivalent to current market prices in the geographic region of the Prospect.
 Typically, oil prices in Australia reflect or are "benchmarked" against European commodity market trading settlement prices, namely Brent Crude.
 Recent price levels in this market have been at a premium to those settled in the United States, or (in other words) those "benchmarked" against West Texas Intermediate Crude.
 During certain periods, the differential has been substantial, although during the past few years the differential has been relatively modest.

-For the quarter ending March 31, 2015, Beach Energy, a Cooper Basin producer reported an average realised Brent oil price of AU\$71 per barrel and for the previous quarter an annual average Brent oil price of AU\$87 per barrel (US\$115.21/bbl) representing an 18% reduction from the prior quarter.
-As of May 31, 2015 WTI Crude Oil was priced at US\$60.30 per barrel and Brent Crude Oil was priced at US\$65.56 per barrel.
+For the half year ending December 31, 2015, Beach Energy, a Cooper Basin producer reported an average realised Brent oil price of AU\$101 per barrel down 22% from the previous corresponding period (PCP).
+As of May 4, 2016 WTI Crude Oil was priced at US\$43.65 per barrel and Brent Crude Oil was priced at US\$46.75 per barrel.
 We cannot predict the future level of the price differential between WTI Crude Oil and Brent Crude Oil or be assured that such differential will reflect a favorable premium for us in the future.
-(Sources: Beach Energy Quarterly Report - March 31, 2015, Commodity prices - www.oil-price.net)
+(Sources: Beach Energy Half Yearly Report - December 31, 2015, Commodity prices - www.oil-price.net)